Beat the Clearing queue

 Human Factors Engineering

 All too often, the most brilliant technical products are not used to their full potential because their users are unable to operate them.
-This module will give you an understanding of what limits human performance including physical capability, mental agility and organisational systems.
+This modules will give you an understanding of what limits human performance including physical capability, mental agility and organisational systems.

 Electrical Machines and Electronic Drivers